 Standing up to China and diplomacy to go hand in hand to end border tensions

-New Delhi, June 17: The violent skirmish between India and China has ruined peace between the two countries.
+New Delhi, June 17: The violent skirmishes between India and China have ruined peace between the two countries.
 China's call for peace has become a myth and this has been a norm by the country since the past five decades.

-While the diplomatic channels will open to reduce tensions along the Line of Actual Control, India is also keeping a close watch on the psychological operations that would play out by China in full swing.
+While the diplomatic channels will open to reduce tensions along the Line of Actual Control (LAC), India is also keeping a close watch on the psychological operations that would play out by China in full swing.

 India-China standoff: China 'throwing punches', provoking neighbors, says Top former US diplomat